ATHSinno/Offer/README.md

 **Instruction to Host My Web Application
- --To Host Web Application IIS (Internet Information System) Step 1: From Visual Studio, publish your Web application.
+ --To Host Web Application -IIS (Internet Information System) is needed.
+Step 1: From Visual Studio, publish your Web application.
 Step 2: Copy the published application folder to "C:\intepub\wwwroot" [default] folder.
 Step 3: From RUN - > inetmgr -> OK      to Open IIS